ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 * At the request of some users, plugin settings page moved to the submenu item in the top-level menu item "Settings", like before.

 = 4.11 =
-* Fixed the issue due tof which the 'Space X-Chimp' sub menu item in the brand menu item was displayed.
+* Fixed the issue due to which the 'Space X-Chimp' sub menu item in the brand menu item was displayed.
 * Added branded footer text on the plugin's settings page.
 * Text of copyright in the output code is updated.